matijakolaric-com/django-music-publisher/docs/features.rst

 Remember, DMP is open-source, you are free to modify it to suit your needs.
 But this may require serious development.

+.. container:: tgt

     If you need more than vanilla DMP, but don't have the knowledge or time or money to go into custom development,
-`That Green Thing <https://matijakolaric.com/thatgreenthing>`_, available as affordable Software-as-a-Service, is the recommended solution.
+    `That Green Thing <https://matijakolaric.com/thatgreenthing>`_, available as
+    affordable Software-as-a-Service, is the recommended solution.

 Music metadata management
 -------------------------